-- Existence/Occurrence assets and liabilities exist and transactions have occurred. - Completeness all transactions are recorded; account balances are included in the financial statements. - Valuation / Measurement assets, liabilities and transactions are recorded in the financial reports at the appropriate amounts. - Rights, Obligations and Ownership rights and obligations are appropriately recorded as assets and liabilities. - Presentation and Disclosures classification, disclosure and presentation of financial reporting is appropriate.
+- Existence/Occurrence assets and liabilities exist and transactions have occurred. - Completeness all transactions are recorded; account balances are included in the financial statements. - Valuation / Measurement assets, liabilities and transactions are recorded in the financial reports at the appropriate amounts. - Rights, Obligations and Ownership rights and obligations are appropriately recorded. - Presentation and Disclosures classification, disclosure and presentation of financial reporting is appropriate.